Fei-Linnea/Webshop/README.md

 ## Features
 - **User authentication:** Register and log in using email and password.
 - **Product management:**
-  - All users: View products.
+  - All users: View products and add a product to a shopping cart.
   - Admins: Create, update and delete products.
-- **Shopping cart:** Add products, adjust quantities and remove products.
+- **Shopping cart:** Adjust quantities, remove products and view the total price.
 - **Contact us form:** Send a contact message to maintenance.
 - **Notifications:**
   - A notification message is displayed when an action is successfully completed.